pmean/build-website/text/07/IrbReviewPilot.md

 Another important point to remember is that if the goals of a pilot study are qualitative, then it is reasonable to use a qualitative justification of the sample size.
-A common application of a pilot study is to identify Murphy\'s Law while the stakes are still low.
+A common application of a pilot study is to identify Murphy's Law while the stakes are still low.
 If something does go wrong (especially something that would have been easily fixable), find out before you invest fifty thousand dollars.
 Typically, you would want a sample size large enough to insure that the